 Our Dreams Are Meant For Us

-I’ve been sitting with this question that I can’t get out of my head: why do some women pursue their dreams while others choose not to?
+I’ve been sitting with this question I can’t get out of my head: why do some women pursue their dreams while others choose not to?

 I’m talking about the big dreams, the ones that latch onto our minds and won’t leave us alone.